Coppelia Ballet: The Great Ballet Comedy

 Coppélia was the first classical ballet to include folk dances such as czardas, mazurkas and polkas, giving local colour and realism to the action.

-But what is a mazurka?
+What is a mazurka?
 The name “Mazurka” comes from the Mazovia region in Poland, where this dance originated.
 The origin of the Mazurka dates back to the 18th century in Poland, where it became a national dance and a symbol of Polish resistance.
 The Mazurka is characterized by its unmistakable rhythm, with a 3/4 time signature and a strong accent on the second beat, which gives it a unique and energetic character.

 Over the years, the Mazurka has spread throughout Europe and beyond, gaining popularity in high society.
 It was especially appreciated in 19th-century France, where composers such as Frédéric Chopin incorporated elements of the Mazurka into their music.
 This dance also influenced folk music and dance in other European countries, such as Russia.